itkhanz/Dreieck-3000/README.md

 # Dreieck 3000

+A simple java program to demonstrate the usage of unit tests written in JUnit.

 * Equilateral triangle: All sides are equal in length.
 * Equilateral triangle: All sides are equal in length.
 * Equilateral triangle: All sides are equal in length.